 If used, the facilitator is to assist with administrative and technological tasks and not to manage rapport, engagement, or attention during the testing session.
 The examiner should direct them not to interfere with the examinee's performance or responses.
-Any other roles and responsibilities for which an examiner needs support, such as behavior management, should be outlined and trained before the beginning of the testing session.
+Any other roles and responsibilities for which an examiner needs support, such as behavior management, should be outlined and trained prior to the beginning of the testing session.
 The examiner is responsible for documenting all behaviors of the facilitator during test administration and taking these into consideration when reporting scores and performance.
+Refer to the Telepractice Environment & Equipment section and to Table 1 for specific subtest telepractice considerations.